awsdocs/amazon-rds-user-guide/doc_source/USER_MariaDB.Replication.ReadReplicas.md

 **Note**
 All data definition language \(DDL\) statements are replicated as statements, regardless of the `binlog_format` setting on the source DB instance\.

-### Replication filtering limitations for Amazon RDS for MariaDB<a name="USER_MariaDB.Replication.ReadReplicas.ReplicationFilters.Limitations"></a>
+### Replication filtering limitations for RDS for MariaDB<a name="USER_MariaDB.Replication.ReadReplicas.ReplicationFilters.Limitations"></a>

-The following limitations apply to replication filtering for Amazon RDS for MariaDB:
+The following limitations apply to replication filtering for RDS for MariaDB:
 + Each replication filtering parameter has a 2,000\-character limit\.
 + Commas aren't supported in replication filters\.
 + The MariaDB `binlog_do_db` and `binlog_ignore_db` options for binary log filtering aren't supported\.
 + Replication filtering doesn't support XA transactions\.

   For more information, see [ Restrictions on XA Transactions](https://dev.mysql.com/doc/refman/8.0/en/xa-restrictions.html) in the MySQL documentation\.
-+ Replication filtering is supported for Amazon RDS for MariaDB version 10\.3\.13 and higher 10\.3 versions, all 10\.4 versions, all 10\.5 versions, and all 10\.6 versions\.
++ Replication filtering is supported for RDS for MariaDB version 10\.3\.13 and higher 10\.3 versions, all 10\.4 versions, all 10\.5 versions, and all 10\.6 versions\.
-+ Replication filtering isn't supported for Amazon RDS for MariaDB version 10\.2\.
++ Replication filtering isn't supported for RDS for MariaDB version 10\.2\.

-### Replication filtering examples for Amazon RDS for MariaDB<a name="USER_MariaDB.Replication.ReadReplicas.ReplicationFilters.Examples"></a>
+### Replication filtering examples for RDS for MariaDB<a name="USER_MariaDB.Replication.ReadReplicas.ReplicationFilters.Examples"></a>

 To configure replication filtering for a read replica, modify the replication filtering parameters in the parameter group associated with the read replica\.